aristoder/covid-status-texas/README.md

 # covid-status-texas
-Python script to download the data from Texas government websites and display them in a more accessible way.
+Python script to download covid-19 data from Texas government websites and display them in a more accessible way.